adarshkumarsingh83/java_jse/JDK9/java9-cmd-modules-ex1/README.md

 ### Simple without any changes just compile and run it with class path
-> compile class create a jar file and add it in module path and run it
+> compile class create a jar file and add it in class path and run it

 ### To Compile and run
 * $ sh run.sh